 The absence of criticism can be taken as praise in Germany, Courtney Tenz learned the hard way.
-On World Compliment Day she explains why she misses "superficial" American compliments, but appreciates the German approach.
+On Compliment Day she explains why she misses "superficial" American compliments, but appreciates the German approach.

 As a young girl growing up in the US, I took compliments for granted.

 If I put on a dress, family members were sure to coo over how pretty I looked.
 If I got good grades in school, I was told how smart I was.
 Even if I polished off an entire birthday cake, I was complimented on my healthy appetite.

 Born between the "I'm OK, you're OK" generation and the "every little thing you do is magic" generation, I was given what I felt was a healthy dose of compliments — enough to encourage my self-esteem without people going unrealistically overboard.

 And I learned how to dole them out as well.
 Telling my mother "You look pretty today, Mama," earned me a smile and a kiss.
 Applying a similar tactic as a schoolgirl, I knew that telling my teacher, "You look great!
 Did you do something to your hair?" would keep me in her good graces.